 The Dept. of Business Affairs and Consumer Protections (BACP) offers free business education workshops or webinars every Wednesday afternoon and Friday morning.
-Due to COVID-19, all programs are currently being offered as webinars.
+All programs are currently being offered as webinars.
 Topics include business licensing, operations, financial resources, marketing, and more.
 Programs are free and open to the public and taught by industry professionals, not-for-profit agencies, and government agencies.

 To register visit www.chicago.gov/businesseducation